micmejia/bible-dump/AMPC/Luke/Luke 21.md

-And He said, Be on your guard _and_ be careful that you are not led astray; for many will come in My name [[^b]appropriating to themselves the name Messiah which belongs to Me], saying, I am He! and, The time is at hand!
+And He said, Be on your guard _and_ be careful that you are not led astray; for many will come in My name [appropriating to themselves the name Messiah which belongs to Me], saying, I am He! and, The time is at hand!
 Do not go out after them.